openwallet-foundation-labs/tsp/docs/src/benchmark.md

   Range (min … max):   354.1 ms … 372.7 ms    10 runs
 ```

-so, 1024 seals and opens (that based on the flamegraph take roughly equal time) takes 360ms.
+So, 1024 seals and opens (that based on the flamegraph take roughly equal time) takes 360ms.
 Per second that means `(1000 / 360) * 1024 = 2844` seals and opens, or roughly 5600 seals or opens per second.

 Conclusions
 -----------